jnyfah/jnyfah.github.io/_posts/functor.md

 Yea i know you would say but we can literally do this with function pointers, so want the point !!. well there is a catch ! 😏😏

-Lets use a better example, say we want to keep count of how many comaprisons our sort algorithm makes just to sort the vector
+Lets use a better example, say we want to keep count of how many comparisons our sort algorithm makes just to sort the vector

-with Function Onjects, we can do this:
+with Function Objects, we can do this:

 ```c++
 struct CountingComparator {